CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 **CIS-CAT Pro Release alerts**

+**Integration to CIS WorkBench has been temporarily disabled in version 3 of Dashboard.
+This feature will return in 2023 and coordinate with new Dashboard retrieval method in CIS WorkBench.**

-After [establishing a connection with CIS WorkBench](./Dashboard%20Deployment%20Guide%20for%20Windows/#cis-workbench-integration), CIS-CAT Pro Dashboard will check CIS WorkBench daily at 5PM for the availability of a new release of CIS-CAT Pro.
+Once a connection is established with CIS WorkBench, CIS-CAT Pro Dashboard will check CIS WorkBench daily at 5PM for the availability of a new release of CIS-CAT Pro.

 If a new CIS-CAT Pro release is available, the following alert will appear in the inbox: